onflow/nft-storefront/docs/documentation.md

 2. ***Expired listings*** `NFTStorefrontV2` introduces a safety measure to flag an NFT listing as expired after a certain period.
 This can be set during listing creation to prevent the purchase through the listing after expiry has been reached.
 Once expiry has been reached the listing can no longer facilitate the purchase of the NFT.

-    We recommend that sellers use the [`cleanupExpiredListings`](#fun-cleanupExpiredListings) function to manage expired listings.
+    We recommend that using the [`cleanupExpiredListings`](#fun-cleanupExpiredListings) function to manage expired listings.

     ***Note:*** We recommend that marketplaces and dApps filter out expired listings as they cannot be purchased.